ACINQ/eclair/docs/release-notes/eclair-vnext.md

 ### API changes

-- `channelbalances`: retrieves information about the balances of all local channels (#2196)
+- `channelbalances` retrieves information about the balances of all local channels (#2196)
-- `stop`: stops eclair.
-Please note that the recommended way of stopping eclair is simply to kill its process (#2233)
 - `channelbalances` and `usablebalances` return a `shortIds` object instead of a single `shortChannelId` (#2323)
+- `stop` stops eclair: please note that the recommended way of stopping eclair is simply to kill its process (#2233)
+- `rbfopen` lets the initiator of a dual-funded channel RBF the funding transaction (#2275)

 ### Miscellaneous improvements and bug fixes